smallest-inc/smallest-python-sdk/README.md

 When implementing audio streaming with chunks of synthesized speech, WAV headers are omitted from individual chunks because:

 #### Technical Issues
-- Each WAV header (44 bytes) contains metadata about the entire audio file.
+- Each WAV header contains metadata about the entire audio file.
 - Multiple headers would make chunks appear as separate audio files and add redundancy.
 - Headers contain file-specific data (like total size) that's invalid for chunks.
 - Sequential playback of chunks with headers causes audio artifacts (pop sounds) when concatenating or playing audio sequentially.